pixelninja/sitemap_xml/README.markdown

 On installation, a `sitemap.xml` file is created in your root directory.
 This will be automatically populated later.

-Go to System > Preferences if you wish to change any default settings.
-There will be 4 input fields under "Sitemap XML".
+Go to System > Preferences if you wish to change any default settings, add types to multiple pages or pin a datasource to a page.

 Each page that is to be added to the sitemap file needs to have the global page type specified, as well as the desired priority level.
 Enter this in the pages Page Type field.